5 Simple Tips to Support Strong Immunity

 If 2020 taught us anything it was the importance of our health and wellness.
 Having (and maintaining) a healthy body is dependent on a strong immune system and vice versa.
 We want our body to fight off viruses, pathogenic bacteria, and parasites without launching an immune response to things like pollen and foods like dairy, nuts and gluten.

 There are many ways that we can naturally support our body and help to build a strong and healthy immune system - especially as we are surrounded by long sunny days and fresh summer fruits and veggies.

 Not only do wholefoods provide you with the essential nutrients you need, but did you know that up to 75% of your immune system is located in your gut?
 So whatever serves your gut health, also serves your immunity.
 Win-win!

-Whole foods are higher in essential vitamins, minerals and phytochemicals which provide our immune system with co-factors required for optimal function.
+- High in essential vitamins, minerals and nutrients which provide our immune system with co-factors required for optimal function.

 We know that processed, refined foods are damaging to the gut lining, and inflammatory.
 On the other hand, opting for fresh, whole foods which support the health of our gut, and in turn, boosts our immune system.

 Sleep is essential for our wellbeing, both mental and physical.

 You know when you get sick, and you just want to sleep all day?
 That's your body trying to get you into a state where it can undertake repair processes to help you recover.